smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Banette: Shadow Sneak

+New mechanic: Intrinsics:

+- Pokemon that previously get Levitate are now immune to Ground intrinsically.
+  Instead, they get new abilities in addition to their Ground immunity:

+  - Unown: Adaptability

+  - Bronzong: Heatproof

+  - Flygon: Compoundeyes

+  - Weezing: Aftermath

 Minor move changes:

 - all 95%-accurate moves, as well as Charge Beam and Rock Slide, are now 100%